Winter Kills (film): Reception

 Other contemporary critics were negative, many harshly so.
 Variety magazine wrote of the film, "If there’s a decent film lurking somewhere in Winter Kills, writer-director William Richert doesn’t want anyone to see it in his Byzantine version of a presidential assassination conspiracy".
 Gene Siskel of the Chicago Tribune gave the film 1 star out of 4 and wrote, "Winter Kills rapes the memory of President John F. Kennedy while giving his late father a few dozen kicks in the head, too ...
 It revels in its every degrading scene.
 One feels a little less clean just having seen this picture".
 Charles Champlin of the Los Angeles Times called it "the kind of conspiratorial caper you like for its continual surprises or hate for its escalating confusions ...
 It is a Gee Whiz item, expansive, impersonal, never dull".
 Gary Arnold of The Washington Post called it an "extravagantly kitschy" film with a "fairly repulsive" story.

+Since that time, reviews have become more positive with Peter Sobczynski of RogerEbert.com giving the film four stars and saying "it seems to have grown even bolder with age in its willingness to take on sacred cows in the craziest manner imaginable."
+Brad Hanford of Slant Magazine called it a "riotously entertaining, chillingly perceptive film."

 Rotten Tomatoes rates it 88% fresh based on 25 reviews with the consensus: "A singularly strange roman à clef rich with paranoia and black humor, Winter Kills views the political skullduggery of the late 20th century with a sharp, jaundiced eye.".